src-dbgr/BinomialDistribution/README.md

-# Binomial Distribution - Heuristic Approach vs Mathematical
+# Binomial Distribution - Heuristic Approach vs. Mathematical
 Simple implementation of Binomial distribution

 You may play around with the values within BinomialDistribution.java